kanisterio/kanister/examples/mongodb-percona/README.md

 kubectl apply -f cr.yaml
 ```

-check the status of the mongodb cluster
+Check the status of the mongodb cluster
 ```
 kubectl get psmdb
 ```